kedholmmoch/Dr-Mario-JS/README.md

 ### FUTURE FEATURES

 1. Find and add appropriate sounds for flipping pills, dropping pills, disappearing viruses, and point combinations
-2. Adjust Board.populateBoard function to put no more than 2 of the same color in a row when populating
+2. Adjust `Board#populateBoard` function to put no more than two of the same color in a row when populating
-3. Have speed of stage automatically increase as time goes on (every 30 sec./1 min. or so)
+3. Have speed of stage automatically increase as time goes on (every 30 sec./45 sec. or so)
 4. Upon doses and viruses disappearing, display empty pill-square with audio before applyGravity function
 5. Animate Dr. Mario to throw pill upon loading next pill into game area
 6. Implement local and global high scores

-#### LEGAL
+##### LEGAL

 Art and music assets used in this project are for educational purposes only.
 Art and Music assets are property of Nintendo.